On the classification of certain 1-connected 7-manifolds and related problems: Proof of Theorem

-\begin{thm} Let $M$ be a closed, smooth, spin, $1$-connected $7$-manifold whose integral cohomology ring is isomorphic to that of $\mathbb{C}P^2\times S^3$.
+\begin{thm} Let $M$ be a closed, smooth, spin, $1$-connected $7$-manifold with integral cohomology ring isomorphic to $H^*(\mathbb{C}P^2\times S^3)$.
 Then $M$ is homotopy equivalent to some $M'_{k,0}$ (notation as in Section \ref{sec:2}).
 Moreover, its homotopy type is uniquely determined by $p_1(M) \mod 24$. \end{thm}

-\begin{rmk} For the nonspin case, we only obtained a classification of Poincar\'{e} complexes.
-It can be proved that $X_{0,k,\epsilon}\simeq X_{0,k',\epsilon'}$ if and only if $k\equiv k' \mod 6$ and $\epsilon=\epsilon'$.
-Since the proof is rather complicated and not relevant to the rest of the article, we decide not to include it here.
-We know that $X_{0,k,0}$ is homotopy equivalent to some $S^3$-bundle over $\mathbb{C}P^2$, hence is smoothable.
+\begin{rmk} For the nonspin case, we have only obtained a classification result of Poincar\'{e} complexes.
+We can prove that $X_{0,k,\epsilon}\simeq X_{0,k',\epsilon'}$ if and only if $k\equiv k' \mod 6$ and $\epsilon=\epsilon'$.
+Since the proof is rather complicated and not relevant to the rest of the paper, we shall not include it here.
+We know that $X_{0,k,0}$ is homotopy equivalent to some $S^3$-bundle over $\mathbb{C}P^2$ and so is smoothable.
 We guess that $X_{0,k,1}$ is not homotopy equivalent to any topological manifold. \end{rmk}